jing-1/DecCM/README.md

 # DecCM: Deconfounded Cross-modal Matching for Content-based Micro-video Background Music Recommendation
-This is our implementation of DebCM for recommendation systems associated with:
+This is our implementation of DecCM for recommendation systems associated with:

 >**DecCM: Deconfounded Cross-modal Matching for Content-based Micro-video Background Music Recommendation,**
 >Jing Yi and Zhenzhong Chen